 It’s easy to let routine maintenance slide, particularly when day-to-day life gets busy.
 Still, the short-term costs of regularly servicing the HVAC unit or inspecting the roof can go a long way toward boosting home value when you’re planning on selling your home.

-“Sellers often forget to keep up on maintenance and when the thorough inspection happens, there can be a long list of neglected items,” said Jason Harriman of Heyl Group at Keller Williams.
+“Sellers often forget to keep up on maintenance and when the thorough inspection happens, there can be a long list of neglected items,” said Jason Harriman, founder and CEO of Arete Capital Group.
 “Most buyers are not purchasing a new-to-them house with plans to put a bunch of money in for critical systems.
 Having them all in good, working condition will ensure they feel comfortable offering the premium price sellers want.”

 Repair What’s Visibly Broken